 It is notable that the PEN-F has a hotshoe, while the GX800 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the PEN-F and the GX800 are recent models that are part of the current product line-up.
-The GX800 replaced the earlier Panasonic GF7, while the PEN-F has been discontinued (but can be found pre-owned on eBay).
+The GX800 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the PEN-F has been discontinued (but can be found pre-owned on eBay).
 There has not been a direct replacement model for the PEN-F from Olympus.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.

 So how do things add up?
 Which of the two cameras – the Olympus PEN-F or the Panasonic GX800 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Olympus PEN-F: